-Taiwan has commissioned third parties in Japan to conduct examination of its SBT transhipped at sea and then directly exported to Japan.
-Starting in 2014 fishing season, the officials of Fisheries Agency of Taiwan validate Catch Monitoring Form (CMF) based on the examination report from Japan.
-Such arrangement has improved on the shortcoming that regional observers that dispatched by regional fisheries management organizations (RFMOs) on board cannot accurately estimate the amount of the weight and number of SBT transhipped at sea.
+Taiwan has commissioned third parties in Japan to conduct examinations of its SBT transhipped at sea and then directly exported to Japan.
+Starting in the 2021 fishing season, the officials of the Fisheries Agency of Taiwan validate the Catch Monitoring Form (CMF) of above SBT based on the examination report from Japan.
+Such arrangement has improved on the shortcoming that regional observers dispatched by regional fisheries management organizations (RFMOs) onboard cannot accurately estimate the amount of the weight and number of SBT transhipped at sea.
+In addition, all fishing vessels authorized to fish for SBT are requested to report catch and effort, and individual length and weight of SBT through an electronic logbook system (e-logbook) daily since 2016.

-Besides, all fishing vessels authorized to fish for SBT are requested to report catch and effort, and individual length and weight of SBT through electronic logbook system (e-logbook) daily since 2016.
-In order to straighten our fisheries management, the Taiwan Government has adopted the Act for Distant Water Fisheries (DWFA) and 15 implementing regulations which entered into force on the 20th Jan., 2017.
+To straighten the fisheries management, Taiwan Government has adopted the Act for Distant Water Fisheries (DWFA) and 15 implementing regulations which entered into force on the 20th Jan 2017.
 The scope of the DWFA covers all Taiwan flagged fishing vessels operating in the area beyond national jurisdiction, as well as nationals who engage in distant water fisheries and related activities.
-Any fishing vessel or Taiwanese nationals violate the DWFA will be subject to severe punishment, including huge amount of fine to deprive of their illegal profit, suspension or revocation of fishing license, or confiscation of catches, fishing gears or even fishing vessels.
+Any fishing vessel or Taiwanese nationals that violate the DWFA will be subject to punishment which includes a huge amount of fine to deprive of their illegal profit, suspension or revocation of fishing license, or confiscation of catches, fishing gears, or even fishing vessels.

 Starting from 30th June 2016, all Taiwan-flagged distant water fishing vessels shall land or tranship their catch in 32 designated foreign ports.
-The minimum inspection coverage is 5% of vessels, and carried out by on-site authorized inspector, missioned inspector, the independent third party commissioned by the Taiwan authority and inspector of the port States.
+The minimum inspection coverage is 5% of vessels and is carried out by the on-site authorized inspectors, missioned inspectors, the independent third party commissioned by the Taiwan authority, and inspectors of the port States.

-For the purpose of preventing, deterring and eliminating illegal, unreported and unregulated (IUU) fishing activities, as well as to set principles and standards for the development and implementation of MCS policies and measures for fisheries, the Taiwan authority, through the effort make by the cross-ministerial Combating IUU Task Force, adopted the National Plan of Control and Inspection for Fisheries (NPCI) on 25 October 2016 and renewed in 2018.
+To prevent, deter, and eliminating illegal, unreported, and unregulated (IUU) fishing activities, as well as to set principles and standards for the development and implementation of MCS policies and measures for fisheries, the competent authorities, through the effort made by the cross-ministerial Combating IUU Task Force, adopted the National Plan of Control and Inspection for Fisheries (NPCI) on 25 October 2016 and renewed in 2018.
 The goal of the NPCI is to improve the fisheries and other competent authorities' management capacity.
 It includes the principles and standards for developing MCS policies and measures, as well as the guidelines for risk assessment and control, with effective utilization of limited resources in mind.